-The Writhing Society, led by Tom La Farge, meets to practice and discuss the techniques of constrained writing.
+The Writhing Society meets to practice and discuss the techniques of constrained writing.
 We practice the methods invented by ourselves and by other writers, artists, musicians, and mathematicians.

 The Writhing Society combines a class with a salon.
 In a two-hour session, you can expect a few minutes of introductions and explanations, an hour plus of silent writing, and a half-hour or so in which we will read our work aloud.
 Then, if there's a little time left for questions and discussion, we'll do that.
 If you know nothing about writing with constraints, if you do not think of yourself as knowing much about writing, come anyway.
 No prior knowledge required.
 This is nothing like your ordinary writing workshop.
 We work in a relaxed, supportive, playful atmosphere, and we welcome new members.